RDOToole89/RDOToole89/README.md

 I am Roibin O'Toole, a junior full-stack developer. :computer:

 After a year of traveling the world :earth_asia: I had come to the conclusion it was time to switch my life around and branch into a new career.
-From a young age I dabbled with HTML, CSS and a little bit of Python here and there but life took me in a different direction.
+From a young age I dabbled with HTML, CSS and a little bit of programming here and there but life took me in a different direction.

 In March of this year I started to truly invest myself in learning how to code and immediately fell in love with it.
 I love solving problems and always having something new to learn.